Welcome to the Bahamas, where the sun is shining, the beaches are pristine, and the drinking age is 18!

 When it comes to resorts they are more likely to have their tap water under control since they normally have installed filters and very often have a higher chlorinated tap water.

-What is illegal in the Bahamas?
+What is the legal drinking age in the Bahamas?